 I am a broadly-trained environmental geographer with expertise in remote sensing (the use of satellite observations to monitor the Earth's surface).

-I teach Weather and Climate, Globalization and the Environment, and Policy and Economics of Climate Change.
+I teach Weather and Climate, Policy and Economics of Climate Change, Understanding Climate Change, and Climate Change in the Western Lake Superior Region.
 I love that these courses all include science and go a step further to consider how the science applies to each of us.

 In all of my courses, I incorporate reflective and action-based exercises to engage student's whole selves in the learning process.

 I enjoy outdoor activities such as mountain biking, rock climbing, paddling, and backpacking.
 I love listening to music, cooking food, and reading science fiction novels.